encode/django-rest-framework/docs/api-guide/testing.md

 the ability to write test cases that can run either in development, or be run directly against your staging server or production environment.

-Using this style to create basic tests of a few core piece of functionality is a powerful way to validate your live service.
+Using this style to create basic tests of a few core pieces of functionality is a powerful way to validate your live service.
 Doing so may require some careful attention to setup and teardown to ensure that the tests run in a way that they do not directly affect customer data.